I am a Christian woman.

 Furthermore, just to make this a bit clearer for you, my first name is Ashley, and it begins with a giant red A. I know exactly what a really bad trip feels like.
 I’ve been high and left for dead on more than one occasion, and to this day, I would generally consider myself a certified screw up.
 I have no business claiming to know someone called Jesus Christ.
 But, nevertheless, I do… I do openly, and proudly, make that very claim.
 And I have nothing but grace to thank for that.

 About 7 years ago, while outrunning some pesky demons in my life, I stumbled into this ridiculous “sport” of running yourself into the ground called ultrarunning.
-And though it’s nearly killed me more than once, I would just keep coming back for more.
+And while a lot of it is totally fun and an absolute thrill ride, it’s also nearly killed me more than once.
+And unsure why, I would keep coming back for more after.
 Like a scraggly stray cat feeding out of a dumpster.
 Hooked.

 But, why?
-If my body is consistently obliterated from such senseless acts of self mutilation, why would I instinctively return to do it again?
+If my body is consistently obliterated from such senseless acts of self mutilation, why do I instinctively return to do it again?

 I would ask myself this all the time.
 I couldn’t really figure it out.
 What was it about the insane feat of running a hundred miles that pulled me back like a bug to light?
 Was it the time alone?
 Was it the scenery?
 Was it the accomplishment?
 All of that was good and dandy, but none of it was fulfilling enough to make me want to do it again.

 I shot the breeze about the topic on more than one occasion.
 I eventually came to the conclusion that my life simply wasn’t tough enough, and I needed to be challenged more.
-In other words, the struggle wasn’t happening on its own, so I forced it upon myself.
-I’ve stated more than once that humans were made to struggle and to overcome.
-I mean, hey, life’s good, who wants to go run a hundred miles over mountains?..
-Right?
+That’s saying a lot, too, because life has never been that easy for me.
+But nonetheless, the real deal deep struggle must not have been happening on its own, so I forced it upon myself.

+I’ve stated this more than once, that humans were made to be perfected through hardship.
+And deep down, they know it.
 And for the most part, I believe that my theory is pretty spot on.
 At least in my case.
-I found that I’m genuinely fulfilled inside while I’m struggling.
+I’ve found that I’m genuinely fulfilled inside while I’m struggling.
+Not superficially of course, but somewhere deep down.
 But, why?
-How?
-How does struggling even make me feel so complete?
-Makes no sense, dangitt.
-Ah… but does it make sense?
-I dug deeper… I always dig deeper.

 Perhaps the logic has nothing to do with the act of actually running for an entire day.
 Maybe it isn’t a physical thing at all, but more so a spiritual one?
 In that sense, I think I know exactly why struggling hard appeals to me: It brings me closer to God.